 What a record!
 What power of God manifested!
 What proof of God’s approval!
 What help Elijah received!
 What a ministry!
 What a victory!

-But the queen (Jezebel, synonymous with EVIL) promised to get even with Elijah for taking out HER 450 prophets of Baal.
+But the queen (Jezebel, synonymous with EVIL) promised to get even with Elijah for bringing about God’s judgement on HER wicked, lying prophets.
 She swore Elijah would get the same treatment within a day.
 YIKES?!?

 If it were me, I’d … why, I’d … tell Jezebel to zip it!

 So, God is probably disgusted with the quitter, right?

 No criticism, no yelling.
 Just edification by way of exhortation and comfort.
 God, with love and compassion, lifts the man back up to his feet.